eriket0107/radix-front/README.md

 <a href="https://github.com/eriket0107/radix-challange">Back End</a>

 ## User creation
-- The password must have lenght of 8 and special characters like (!, @, #)
+- The password must have length of 8 and special characters like (!, @, #)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).